JohanChane/kissline.nvim/README.md

 Compared to the above, I think functionality and performance are more important.
 Below, I summarize the issues I encountered with the plugins I used:
 -   In `tabline` mode:
     -   When there are many tabs, even if you select one, it might not display correctly.
 (Only some minimalist plugins have this issue)
--   In `bufline` mode (most plugins don't implement this functionality):
+-   In `bufline` mode (most plugins don't implement below functionalities):
     -   When you delete the current buffer, it switches to an "unexpected" tab, rather than switching to the tab on the left or right like a browser would.
     -   When you add a new buffer, it appears at the last tab, instead of opening to the right of the current tab like a browser.
     -   There is no functionality to close tabs on the left or right.